 Kyoto was Japan's imperial capital through the eighth to 19th centuries.
 It remains an important cultural center—and has been designated a UNESCO World Heritage Site—and we'll have five full days to explore its many wonders.
 We arrive at our hotel in the late afternoon, take a short orientation walk around the neighborhood, and enjoy dinner at a local restaurant tonight.

 Among Kyoto's many wonders are some of Japan's most impressive Buddhist temples and Shinto shrines.
-Our discoveries being with a visit to Sanjusangendo Hall, built in the twelfth century and containing an impressive 1,001 statues of the thousand-handed Kannon, the Buddhist goddess of mercy.
+Our discoveries begin with a visit to Sanjusangendo Hall, built in the twelfth century and containing an impressive 1,001 statues of the thousand-handed Kannon, the Buddhist goddess of mercy.
 Then, we head to Nijo Castle, which was constructed between 1601 and 1603.
 The castle, shrines, and temples here are designated a UNESCO World Heritage Site.
 Although meant to represent power, it appears more a royal estate than a military post fortified with weapons.
 It was built by Tokugawa Ieyasu, founder of the Tokugawa shogunate, and became a meeting place for the shoguns.
 The largest building on the grounds is Ninomaru Palace, intentionally built with squeaky floors so an intruder would be heard advancing through the room.

 After lunch at a local restaurant, we'll visit Kinkakuji Temple, a UNESCO World Heritage Site.
 The striking architecture of Kinkakuji, also known as the Temple of the Golden Pavilion, dates from 1397, when it was built by the third shogun (military commander) of the Ashikaga Shogunate.
 The reflection of the pavilion on the water of the adjacent pond produces a breathtakingly beautiful and world-famous view.